tomdalling/tomdalling.com/input/posts/2020-11-09_what-is-the-purpose-of-private.md

 ```

 This works, but the thought occurs that VisageNovel is well known for
-"moving fast and breaking things", and are particularly good at the
+"moving fast and breaking things", and is particularly good at the
 latter.
-Let's invest a little bit of brain power and consider how that
+Let's invest a little bit of brainpower and consider how that
 might affect us in the future.

 By returning the JSON response body from `fetch_user_info`, it becomes